OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Salomon X Ultra 3 Mid Hiking Boots.jpg

-They are also lightweight hiking boots and not very far from trail running shoes when it comes to weight, which I appreciate for long hikes.
+They are also lightweight boots and not very far from trail running shoes when it comes to weight, which I appreciate for long hikes.
 The gore-tex membrane makes the boots very waterproof, keeping water out of the upper, even if you’re walking through a stream.

 In my experience, Salomon hiking boots are highly durable and worth the money.